mohitkaushik1987/rest-api-automation-testing-framework/README.md

 ## How to run the test project?

-This test framework is developed to run against math-service local deployemnt (port 8080).
-Please refer to the application.properties file under config to know more details.
+This test framework is developed to run against *math-service's local deployment (port 8080).* Please refer to the *application.properties* file under config to know more details.

  *Step 1 -  Run as Maven clean (Build Success)*